 Potting and Repotting Cineraria

-These are not easy plants to grow indoors as houseplants, as they require careful control of temperatures (cool) and humidity (high).
+These are not easy plants to grow indoors as houseplants because they require careful control of temperatures (cool) and humidity (high).
 Give indoor potted plants more light than is required for outdoor plants.

-If you live in a climate where cineraria can be grown as garden perennials, you may want to leave the plants in place so that they will self-seed and create new volunteer plants.
+If you live in a climate where cineraria can be grown as a garden perennial, you might want to leave the plants in place so that they will self-seed and create new volunteer plants.

 Cineraria is subject to quite a number of plant pests and diseases.
 Indoor plants are often more susceptible than outdoor garden plants.